TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

 tags: frontend
 ---

 wise words

 * Want to publish library packages for public use
 * Make it as easy as possible to find and consume packages
 * Ensure they have a good development experience
+  * Type information available in IDE
+  * Debug through source code
 * Support both TypeScript and vanilla JavaScript clients
 * ESM only - stop living in the past people

 # Build Package